-Each first-year student, in consultation with his/her Major Professor, should form an Advisory Committee and must meet with that committee during spring quarter of the first year.
-Each continuing student must convene his/her Advisory Committee (or Doctoral Dissertation Committee after advancement to candidacy) at least twice a year, normally once in fall and spring quarters.
+Each first-year student, in consultation with her/his Major Professor, should form an Advisory Committee and must meet with that committee during spring quarter of the first year.
+Each continuing student must convene his/her Advisory Committee (or Doctoral Dissertation Committee after advancement to candidacy) at least twice a year, normally once in fall and once in spring quarter.
 Failure of a student to convene his/her Advisory Committee within both the fall and spring quarter (spring quarter only for first year students) may result in termination of enrollment.
-Because the interests of a student may change, he/she is free to change the composition of the Advisory Committee with the concurrence of the Major Professor and the member to be added to the Committee.
+Because the interests of a student may change, she/he is free to change the composition of the Advisory Committee.
 The member to be removed from the Committee need only be given the courtesy of notification.